• Skip to primary navigation

 While the arancini is air frying, don't move them.
 They brown nicer and the shape is better if they stay in one place, as opposed to rotating them.

-To bake the arancini, line a baking sheet with parchment paper.
-Line the rice balls across the sheet.
-Spray with oil.
+To bake the arancini: Line the rice balls across a baking sheet.
+(For easy clean-up, line the baking sheet with parchment paper first.)
+Spray the arancini with oil.
 Bake at 425 degrees for 30 to 35 minutes.

 While they are cooking, don't move the arancini.
 They brown nicer and the shape is better if they stay in one place, as opposed to rotating them.